Azure/devops-governance/README.md

 | `infra-devs` | Contributor | Contributor |
 | `infra-admins` | Owner | Project Administrators |

-In the future when we bootstrap the `supermarket` project, we will need all 3 categories of AAD groups.
+In the future when we bootstrap the `supermarket` project, we will need the `-all` groups as well.

 ### Azure DevOps Projects